Anne Fadiman: Writing

-She has written two books of essays.
+She also wrote two books of essays.
 The first, Ex Libris: Confessions of a Common Reader, was published in 1998.
-The second, At Large and At Small: Familiar Essays (2007), touched on such topics as arctic explorers, Samuel Taylor Coleridge and ice cream; it was the source of a quotation in The New York Times Sunday Acrostic.
-She also edited Rereadings: Seventeen Writers Revisit Books They Love (2005) and the Best American Essays 2003.
+The second, At Large and At Small: Familiar Essays (2007), touched on such topics as Arctic explorers, Samuel Taylor Coleridge, and ice cream; it was the source of a quotation in The New York Times Sunday Acrostic.

+She edited Rereadings: Seventeen Writers Revisit Books They Love (2005) and the Best American Essays 2003.

 Fadiman has published a memoir about her relationship with her father, The Wine Lover's Daughter (2017).

 Editing

 Fadiman was a founding editor of the Library of Congress magazine Civilization.

-She was the fourth editor of the Phi Beta Kappa quarterly The American Scholar since 1997, and under her direction, it won three National Magazine Awards in six years.
-She left The American Scholar, where she was paid an annual salary of $60,000, in 2004, in the midst of a dispute over budgetary issues.
-At the time of her departure the journal faced a budget deficit of about $250,000 and a circulation of about 28,000.
+She was the fourth editor of the Phi Beta Kappa quarterly The American Scholar since 1997.
+Under her direction, it won three National Magazine Awards in six years.
+She left The American Scholar in 2004; she was paid an annual salary of $60,000, and was in the midst of a dispute over budgetary issues.
+At the time of her departure, the journal faced a budget deficit of about $250,000; its circulation was about 28,000.